 Andy Longhurst (MA, 2015).
 Policy frontiers: City-regional politics of poverty and drug policy mobility.
 Currently: Researcher & Policy Analyst, BC Hospital Employees Union and BC Centre for Policy Alternatives.

 Cristina Temenos (PhD, 2014).
 Differential Policy Mobilities: Transnational Advocacy and Harm Reduction Drug Policy.
-Currently: Urban Studies postdoctoral fellow, Geography, University of Manchester.
+Currently: Lecturer, Geography, University of Manchester.

 Daniela Aiello (MA, 2014).
 Vancouver’s Downtown Eastside: An ethnography of restaurateurs and neighbourhood change.
 Currently: Doctoral candidate, Geography, University of Georgia.

 Rini Sumartojo (PhD, 2012) Place attachment, ethnocultural identity, and multiculturalism: Indo-Canadian youth violence in Vancouver.
 Currently: Lecturer, Geography, Douglas College, New Westminster, BC.

 Stephanie Campbell (PhD, 2010) Productive consumption of the ‘livable’ neighbourhood: The case of Commercial Drive, Vancouver, BC.
 Currently: Researcher, Wisconsin Surgical Outcomes Research Program, University of Wisconsin, Madison.